gnarfbert/decision-tree/README.md

 ## usage
 - import your training dataset and testing dataset of interest into the data folder.
-- run the main method in the DecisionTreeTester class.
+- in the src folder run the main method in the DecisionTreeTester class.

 ## classes